PdxCodeGuild/class_salmon/1 Python/labs/lab24-rain_data.md

 ## Version 2

-Now that you've successfully extracted the data, let's done some statistics.
+Now that you've successfully extracted the data, let's do some statistics.

 Calculate the mean of the data: